-Exclusive: Thai PM defends rights record since coup ahead of U.N. visit
+Thai PM defends rights record since coup ahead of U.N. visit

-BANGKOK Thai Prime Minister Prayuth Chan-ocha on Thursday defended his country's rights record since he seized power in a 2014 coup, saying he acted to end months of political instability.
+BANGKOK (Reuters) - Thai Prime Minister Prayuth Chan-ocha on Thursday defended his country's rights record since he seized power in a 2014 coup, saying he acted to end months of political instability.

 Thailand has faced a deepening rights crisis since the coup with political activity and peaceful gatherings banned, say activists.
 Military courts have been used to try national security cases, including cases involving civilians, and relations with some western countries, including the United States, have frayed.